NBC Montana: News operations

 Historically, the stations aired a mix of local and regional news programming.
-From the outset in 1968, KCFW produced its own early evening newscast; it was not until the mid-1980s that one was established at KTVM in Butte.
+From its outset in 1968, KCFW produced its own early evening newscast; it was not until 1982 that one was established at KTVM in Butte.
+KTVM also had a Bozeman news bureau from 1983 to 1985.
 By 1993, the three Eagle network stations aired regional newscasts from Missoula at 5 and 10 p.m. and local news programs for their specific areas at 6 p.m.
-That year, the company underwent a major restructuring of its news operations, untangling the stations from each other to produce local 6 and 10 p.m. programs, and it announced the addition of a fourth local news service for Bozeman.
-The weekend newscasts for Bozeman were that city's first; the only other news operation in the city, at KCTZ, aired five days a week.
+That year, the company underwent a major restructuring of its news operations, untangling the stations from each other to produce local 6 and 10 p.m. programs, and it announced the addition of a fourth local news service for Bozeman, upgrading K42BZ into a low-power station with its own local news.
+The weekend newscasts for Bozeman were that city's first; the only other news operation in the city, at KCTZ, aired on weekdays only.

 The Bozeman newscast debuted October 4, 1993.
-Just 25 days later, citing costs, Eagle opted to shutter the Butte operation and originate news for both areas from Bozeman, firing the 15 news and production staffers it had in the Mining City.
+Just 25 days later, citing costs and the fact that the Butte local operation had never made money, Eagle opted to shutter the Butte operation and originate news for both areas from Bozeman, firing the 15 news and production staffers it had in the Mining City.
 At the same time, KECI anchor Jill Valley defected to crosstown competitor KPAX, causing the station to plunge in the ratings—especially in Missoula itself.

+KECI debuted a morning newscast, Montana Today, in 1997.
+Originally 35 minutes in length, it grew to an hour in 1999.
+In 2004, KECI added a 5 p.m. local newscast, giving the station two early evening news programs, seeking to fill the void created when KTMF disbanded its news department of that period.
+Montana Today expanded to two hours in 2012.

+In 2017, when then-congressional candidate Greg Gianforte got into a physical altercation with Ben Jacobs of The Guardian, NBC Montana initially refused to report the story or provide coverage to NBC News and the network's affiliates.
+New York magazine reported that news director Julie Weindel told NBC News that her station would not cover the story for the network, calling Jacobs "a reporter for a politically biased publication" and telling NBC, "You are on your own for this."